wadeholler/ansible-scaleio/README.md

 ## Installation

 To install ansible-scaleio just clone the repo and see site.yml as a generic playbook.
-If you are using Vagrant you can actually use the Vagrantfile to launch an environment to play with.
+If you are using Vagrant you can actually use the Vagrantfile in the appropriate tests folder to launch an environment to play with.

 ## Requirements